 Sporting a 1219 cc engine and light weight plastic panels, the Visa Trophée was a peppy car perfect for blazing away in the French countryside.

 - VISA CHRONO / II

 Presented to the public in the spring of 1982, the Chrono sported a larger 1360 cc engine, upscale dashboard, lightweight wheels, riveted extended wheel arches, sportier bodywork, and special graphics.
-Only 20 “evolution” cars were actually built with the new engine but Citroën would offer the appearance package to the public with the “Chrono II” series.
-A total of 3810 cars were produced in a two year period.
+Only 20 of these cars were actually built with the new engine to satisfy the “evolution” homologation requirement.
+However, Citroën would offer the appearance package to the public with the “Chrono II” series.
+A total of 3810 of these specially-trimmed cars were produced over a two year period.

 - VISA MILLE PISTES / 1000

-It was Citroën’s first bid at a four wheel drive rally vehicle.
-As were the other rally inspired Visas, it was based on the GT model.
-A limited production of 200 cars was made to homologate the car for competition.
-It can be differentiated from the other models by the “X” in between the “Citroën chevrons” on the front grille.
+A limited production of 200 cars was made to homologate the car for Group B competition.
+It can be easily differentiated from the other Visa models by the “X” in between the “Citroën chevrons” on the front grille.